TheOpteProject/LGL/README.md

     Running

+# Pre-seeding animation technique

+The Opte Project was able to use lglayout2D to create a full animation in 10k using this new pre-seeding technique:

+    ./LGL-master/bin/lglayout2D -D -t 56 -x <filename for the previous frame coords file> -o <run.coords> -E1x1.2 run.lgl

+LGL will read the previous file and start with those coordinates rather than starting from scratch.
+This technique allows nodes to stay in nearly the same place creating another frame generated from the previous.

 # The new labels file format:

 The flat file will have single line entries for the configuration of each label with a \n at the end.